gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     </model>

-This change was not included since parity with URDF can already be achieved with the other propsed functionality.
+This change was not included since parity with URDF can already be achieved with the other proposed functionality.

-### Example: Parity with URDF using `//model/frame`
+### 2 `//model/frame` parity with URDF

-One application of the `<frame>` tag is to organize the model so that the pose values are all stored in a single part of the model and referenced by name elsewhere.
+One application of the `//frame` tag is to organize the model so that the pose values are all stored in a single part of the model and referenced by name elsewhere.
 For example, the following is equivalent to the SDFormat model discussed